enormandeau/github_tutorial/README.md

 - Show that your projects are alive
 - Track code changes and versions

 Git and GitHub can help you accomplish the above.
-You will need to spend some time with these tools to become proficient with them but this tutorial should get you started.
+Like for any tool, you will need some time to become proficient but this tutorial is designed to get you started.

 ## What to expect from this tutorial